Nicole Thorne Goes Topless & Flaunts Her Brunette Tresses In Latest Instagram Post

-Brunette bombshell Nicole Thorne tantalized her 1.4 million Instagram followers with her latest post, in which she went completely topless and showcased her stunning tresses in a trio of shots.
+Brunette bombshell Nicole Thorne tantalized her 1.4 million Instagram followers with her latest post, going completely topless and showcasing her stunning tresses in a trio of shots.

-Nicole used the post as an opportunity to give a shout out to her hair stylist, and tagged the David Dibley Salon in both the picture itself as well as the caption of the post.
+Nicole used the post as an opportunity to give a shout out to her hairstylist and tagged the David Dibley Salon in both the picture itself as well as the caption of the post.
 She even included the stylist’s name in the geotag of the post, although the snap was taken in her home in Brisbane, Australia.
 A full-length mirror with an arched gold frame was visible in the background, a decor piece that has been in many of Nicole’s Instagram updates recently.

 Nicole posed near a window that filled the space with natural light, and she went topless in the shot, wearing nothing but her hair extensions.
 The sun illuminated her features and silky strands, and she gazed at the camera in the stunning snap.
 Bold brows framed her piercing pale eyes, and she seemed to have a hint of copper eyeshadow and long lashes to further accentuate her gorgeous gaze.